nios-students/docs/wiki/notifications.md

 - Exam schedules
 - Result publication dates

+> [!NOTE]
-> **Note**: Sometimes the link may show an error like "You are not allowed to perform this action."
+> Sometimes the link may show an error like "You are not allowed to perform this action."
 If this happens, simply open the link in a private/incognito window.

 Visit the official notification page for students:
 [Student Notifications](https://sdmis.nios.ac.in/registration/home-notifications)